atimpone/aws-foundation-journey/README.md

 ![alt text](https://github.com/ckamps/aws-foundation-journey/raw/master/images/dev-fast-follow-ons.png "Initial Development Environment with Fast Follow-On Capabilities")

 ---
 > ***The following guides have not yet been drafted.
-Initially, they will hold a series of notes and links to existing best practices and resources.***
+Currently, they contain a series of notes and links to existing best practices and resources.***
 ---

 * [Establish Federated Access to Your AWS Environment](2-fast-follow-on/2-1-federated-access-to-aws.md)